getyoti/ios-sdk-button/README.md

 }
 ```

-In Swift your ViewController class should comply to YotiSDKDelegate and to BackendDelegate in order to get the callbacks when the app has opened or not.
+In Swift your ViewController class should comply to YotiSDKDelegate and to BackendDelegate in order to get the callbacks.

 ```extension ViewController: YotiSDKDelegate {
     func yotiSDKDidFail(for useCaseID: String, with error: Error) {